zimmermanncode/ganymede/README.rst

+Thanks to the embedded `jQuery UI Touch
+Punch <http://touchpunch.furf.com>`__, all that resizing and dragging also works via touch events.

 You can go back to the default Jupyter interface any time by deleting the ``%load_ext ganymede`` cell or just its output.
 You can also ``%reload_ext ganymede`` at any time.
 Size, positions and state of the